IsaacScript/isaacscript/README.md

 [Go](https://golang.org/), the programming language designed at Google in 2009, took this concept a step further.
 They included a code formatter inside of the language itself, called `gofmt` (which is short for "Go formatter").
 When you are coding a Go program, it will automatically format all of the code as soon as you save the file.
 This can be surprising and disturbing for newcomers: "Why does gofmt make my code ugly?!"

 However, once people get used to the formatter, they realize that it saves them a *tremendous amount of time*.
 By ignoring all formatting and typing out code "raw", and then summoning the formatter to instantly fix everything, you can quite literally code twice as fast.
-Rob Pike, one of the creators of Go, famously said that "gofmt's style is no one's favorite, yet gofmt is everyone's favorite". ([This YouTube clip](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=523s) of Rob is a much-watch!)
+Rob Pike, one of the creators of Go, famously said that "gofmt's style is no one's favorite, yet gofmt is everyone's favorite". ([This YouTube clip](https://www.youtube.com/embed/PAAkCSZUG1c?start=523&end=568) of Rob is a much-watch!)

 `gofmt` is nice because it saves people from mundane code formatting.
 But there is also a benefit that is entirely separate and not readily apparent.
 When looking at other people's Go code on StackOverflow or GitHub, you realize that it looks exactly like your code.
 It's easy to read and comprehend.
 And you can copy-paste code snippets from other programs into your own applications without having to change anything!
-For programmers, this is not the norm, and it feels incredible - it's the hidden superpower of Go.
+For programmers, this is not the norm, and it feels great - it's the hidden superpower of Go.

 When Rob says that everyone loves `gofmt`, he isn't lying.
 Programmers across the world have taken this concept and ran with it.
 People now use [rustfmt](https://github.com/rust-lang/rustfmt) in [Rust](https://www.rust-lang.org/), [Black](https://github.com/psf/black) in [Python](https://www.python.org/), and [Prettier](https://prettier.io/) in [JavaScript](https://www.javascript.com/) & [TypeScript](https://www.typescriptlang.org/).